 The slots for the frets are not milled to the edge, so that the bar of the fret wire, which is pressed into the wood, is not visible and therefore not feelable.

-The pickups of the ORION are smoothly movable on an aluminium rail.
+The pickups of the ORION and the SIRIUS are smoothly movable on an aluminium rail.
 This covers a huge sound spectrum.
 The rail is adjustable in height and angle of the pickups.
-If the ORION is configured with 2 single-coil pickups, they form a humbucker when moved together.
+If the guitars are configured with 2 single-coil pickups, they form a humbucker when moved together.
 For this purpose, the pickups can be connected in series or in parallel, which again allows additional sound variations.

 I prefer to use pickups from Harry Häussel.
 Own pickups with a special design are in development.